Venturic/Satisfactory/readme.md

 # Backup the backup files in a ZIP file on the Satisfactory dedicated server

-Hello, This is my scrpit for satisfgactory dedicated server (for unreal engine) Maybe working for you.
+Hello, This is my scrpit for satisfactory dedicated server (for unreal engine) Maybe working for you.
+Tip: it's possible to make automatique windows task for backup with -CreateTask -Auto

 ## DESCRIPTION
 Simple scripts to backup anywhere Satifactory Backup ans start/stop/status :)